quarktetra23/summer-ice/README.md

 1. export OPEN_API KEY="your key"
 2. streamlit run sumice.py

-New Feature Added:
+Updates Made:
-Ability to generate an image
+1. Ability to generate an image
+2. Split the summary and image generation fucntions into different files